-Parent/Carers Name: Learner Name: As the parent/carer of the above learner, I agree to the school taking digital/video images of my child/children.
+Parent/Carers Name:Learner Name: As the parent/carer of the above learner, I agree to the school taking digital/video images of my child/children.
 Yes/No I agree to these images being used: to support learning activities.
-Yes/No in publicity that reasonably celebrates success and promotes the work of the school.
-Yes/No on the academy website and social media site such as facebook and twitter.
-Yes/No I agree that if I take digital or video images at, or of academy events which include images of children, other than my own, I will abide by these guidelines in my use of these images.
-Yes/No Signed:
+Yes/No in publicity that reasonably celebrates success and promotes the work of the school, including the academy website.
+Yes/No On our social media pages- facebook and twitter.
+Yes/No • On our social media pages- facebook and twitter.
+I agree that if I take digital or video images at, or of academy events which include images of children, other than my own, I will abide by these guidelines in my use of these images.

+Signed: